Magdalene College, Cambridge: Village

 Across the courtyard is the Lutyens building, also designated Benson A-E, which was built and named after Sir Edwin Lutyens, the architect who planned much of the Village.
-Due to a lack of funding, it was the only part of Lutyens' original grandiose plan that was actually built.
-Part of the building's cost was sponsored by subscriptions raised by Harvard in memory of Henry Dunster, who studied in Magdalene in 1627–1630 and later became a founding father of Harvard University.
+Due to a lack of funding, it was the only part of Lutyens' original grandiose plan that was built.
+Part of the building's cost was sponsored by subscriptions raised by Harvard in memory of Henry Dunster, who studied in Magdalene in 1627–1630 and became a founding father of Harvard University.
 Hence, the crest of Harvard with the inscription Veritas can be found at the entrance to the D staircase.
 Each staircase in the building had slightly different banister designs, which Lutyens explained was "to help Magdalene men to feel in the dark whether they were entering the correct staircase".
 The Lutyens building currently hosts about 60 students and fellows as well as the college launderette.

 Another two courts can be found to the northwest of Benson Court: Mallory Court and Buckingham Court.
 Mallory Court was named after George Mallory, the British mountaineer who famously answered "Because it's there" when asked why he wanted to climb Mount Everest.
 The court itself comprises student rooms, some new and some converted from existing buildings which include a defunct brewery.
 Buckingham Court has two groups of buildings, which includes the "Tan Yard Cottages" incorporated to the college and refurbished in 1966, and a new building which contains the college's car park.
-The new Buckingham building, completed in 1970, marked the completion of the entire Magdalene Village.
+The new Buckingham building, completed in 1970, marked the completion of the Magdalene Village.

 Quayside

-Most of the buildings bounded by the River Cam, Bridge Street and Thompson's Lane are owned by Magdalene College, despite being completely covered by shop-fronts and restaurants on the ground level.
-Many of these buildings are part of the Quayside development project, built between 1983–89, as part of a business plan of the college.
+Most of the buildings bounded by the River Cam, Bridge Street and Thompson's Lane are owned by Magdalene College, despite being covered by shop-fronts and restaurants on the ground level.
+Many of these buildings are part of the Quayside development project, built between 1983 and 1989, as part of a business plan of the college.
 As for student accommodation, this part of the college includes the Bridge Street and Thompson's Lane hostels.

 Cripps Court

-Situated on the opposite side of Chesterton Road from the main site of the college, Cripps Court is the newest part of Magdalene.
-It was built between 2003-05 in response to increasing demands for extra accommodation and conference facilities.
+Cripps Court is situated on the opposite side of Chesterton Road from the main site of the college.
+It was built between 2003 and 2005 in response to increasing demands for extra accommodation and conference facilities.
 The site of Cripps Court is a natural southerly slope, which can be seen from the stepped courtyard in between the buildings.
 The court was sponsored by, and named after, the Cripps family headed by Humphrey Cripps.
 It contains a 142-seat auditorium, 5 seminar rooms, an oak-roofed event gallery also called the orangery, and about 60 student rooms.